31-33/juryroom/imports/api/API.md

 ```
 Creates a new group, with the supplied `members` array of userId's as members of the group.
 The supplied `scenarioSetId` specifies the collection of discussions that this group shall discuss.

-// TODO: throw error if user calling this method does not have required permissions (i.e. only admins can create groups), or remove entirely in favour of an automated matchmaking system.
+Throws error if user calling this method does not have required permissions (i.e. `admin` or `create-group` role)

 ---
 ```javascript